-We understand that many people who choose to major in environmental studies, geography, or sustainability science like to be outdoors.
+We understand that many people who choose to major in environmental studies or sustainability science like to be outdoors.
 Many also like hands-on learning.
 Some want to transition directly to a paying job while others want to move on to graduate school.
 Here at Keene State we create numerous kinds of augmented learning opportunities for our diverse range of students.

-The ESGS department regularly offers courses where students learn by getting out and studying processes in the real world.
+The ENST/SUST department regularly offers courses where students learn by getting out and studying processes in the real world.
 In addition to the field trips around New England that we incorporate into regular classes, we also strive to give our students a global experience.
-From visits to urban planning exhibitions in Shanghai, to exploring coral reef management in Hawai‘i, to examining development and conservation on the Colorado Plateau (2022), to tracking tigers in Nepal (2023) – in the past few years faculty have led ESGS student field courses to destinations like Japan, Hawai‘i, Arizona, China, Nepal, Cuba, and Chile.
+From visits to urban planning exhibitions in Shanghai, to exploring coral reef management in Hawai‘i, to examining development and conservation on the Colorado Plateau (2022), to tracking tigers in Nepal (2023) – in the past few years faculty have led student field courses to destinations like Japan, Hawai‘i, Arizona/Utah, China, Korea, Nepal, Cuba, and Chile.
 In spring of 2024 we are planning to offer a field course to Nepal as well an honors course to Japan, Korea, and China.

-One of the popular ways that ESGS students at Keene State College supplement their learning is to do an internship.
+Our Environmental Studies and Sustainability Studies students at Keene State College also supplement their learning through internships.
 Faculty have connections with many institutions that offer students paid and unpaid internships.
 It is also possible to earn course credit by doing an internship.